-Mr. Davis' §409A Amended & Restated Executive Salary Continuation Agreement, dated December 15, 2008, and as further amended on December 14, 2016, will pay, upon Mr. Davis' retirement, an annual benefit of \$59,177 which increases by 8% annually for each full year that Mr. Davis continues to work past the age of 65.
-Since Mr. Davis is older than 65 and has continued to work, his annual benefit at the end of 2019 would be \$80,510.
+Mr. Davis' §409A Amended & Restated Executive Salary Continuation Agreement, dated December 15, 2008, and as further amended on December 14, 2016, will pay, upon Mr. Davis' retirement, an annual benefit of \$59,177 which increases by 8% annually for each full year that Mr. Davis continues to work past normal retirement age (65).
+Since Mr. Davis is above the age of 65 and has continued to work, his annual benefit at the end of 2019 would be \$80,510.
 Once benefit payments begin, the amount will increase by 1.5% each year, paid in equal annual installments until Mr. Davis' death with a fifteen year distribution period.
 If Mr. Davis dies before retirement, his designated beneficiary will receive the accrued liability retirement account balance in a lump sum.
+If Mr. Davis is terminated without Cause or resigns prior to the age of 65, Mr. Davis will receive, as severance compensation over 15 annual installments, an amount equal to the accrued balance including interest, on the date of his termination, of Mr. Davis' liability reserve account.
 Upon a Change in Control, if Mr. Davis is subsequently terminated, except for Cause, he will receive the annual benefit as if he had retired.